History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 MORDAUNT SHORT

-His filter and the other filters on this page may give you some ideas when and if you plan to incorporate Decca London Ribbons or Kelly DK30 transducers in a two or three way loudspeakeers system.
-If you need more details about several designs, just mail me.
+His filter and the other filters on this page may give you some ideas when and if you plan to incorporate Decca London Ribbon or Kelly DK30 transducers in a two or three way loudspeakeers system.

 Mordaunt Short MS 737